SasView/sasmodels/doc/guide/plugin.rst

 from first principles.

-If you are using SasView and simply want to combine existing models into a new plugin, see the :ref:`Add/Multiply Models` tool instead.
+If you are using SasView and simply want to combine existing models into a new plugin then use the "Add/Multiply Models" menu option instead.

 Models can be of three types: